Vaccine update: Rates, where to find a COVID shot or test; wait, cost and turnaround times

 A weekly overview of COVID-19 vaccine progress and availability around Santa Cruz County, plus updates on booster shots, testing and more.

-As of Thursday 71.1% of Santa Cruz County residents were fully vaccinated, a slight increase from the week prior.
-While that’s about equal to the statewide figure of 71%, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.
+As of Wednesday, 72.2% of Santa Cruz County residents were fully vaccinated against COVID-19, a slight increase from the week prior.
+While above the statewide figure of 68.5%, Santa Cruz continues to have one of the lowest rates in the greater San Francisco Bay Area.

-Neighboring Santa Clara and San Mateo counties had a fully vaccinated rate of 81.6% and 79.7%, respectively.
-Marin County was at 83.4%, the highest rate in the state.
+Neighboring Santa Clara and San Mateo counties had fully vaccinated rates of 83.1% and 81.5%, respectively; Monterey County stood at 71.7%, and San Benito County was 68.8% fully vaccinated.
+Marin County was at 84.8%, the highest in the state.